gopine/diary/2025/February/February 20 (Thursday).md

 I need to learn more about ARIA attributes and WCAG guidelines.

 Plan on adding more accessibility checks and tools for testing.

+Installed an accessibility testing extension in the browser.